A record number of kids are growing up in need.

 - More than half of U.S. public school students live in low-income households.

 - 23 states are spending less on education than before the 2008 recession.

 Without adequate resources, children cannot learn.

 - 79% of fourth graders from low-income households do not read proficiently.

 - Poor educational outcomes are tied to future poverty, unemployment, illness, and crime.

 Sources: National Center for Education Statistics, Center on Budget & Policy Priorities, Annie E. Casey Kids Count, World Literacy Foundation.

 First Book transforms the lives of children in need by improving access to quality education.
-Kids and the educators who serve them succeed when they have what they need to learn and teach.
 From books to backpacks, to technology and toothpaste, First Book delivers critical tools for learning and life.

 Children who discover the joy of reading not only do better in school, but also have a life full of adventure ahead.
 We are grateful to First Book for helping us foster the love of reading in so many children in need.

 — Marty, H.O.P.E (Help Our People Eat) | Forsyth County, North Carolina